Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/basic-local/README.md

 * [ ] The initial screenshot loads correctly, including the "share your feedback banner"
 * [ ] The Javascript console doesn't show errors
 * [ ] Check the `Release Notes Icon`
 * [ ] Check the other links on the top: tutorial, cite us.
 For sign-in, sign-up, verify the inital forms appears.
 There is another test TODO about interacting with knetspace

-## Examples
+## Testing the Examples

 ### Click on "FLC gene expression"
 * [ ] `Keywords` field is populated with: `flowering FLC FT`
 * [ ] Under keywords, it shows: `18 documents and 14 genes will be found with this query`
 * [ ] The other fields are empty
 * Click on `Search`
 * [ ] 14 genes are shown in the gene table.
 Check it matches [this](flc-genes.png)
 * [ ] TODO: evidence view (buggy at the moment)